 Ensure you interact with at least one person every day.
 If your friends have moved away or passed on, it is time for new friends.
 Join clubs with activities that interest you or volunteer where you are likely to meet people who share your interests and values.

-If you are a single woman, widowed or divorced you could consider going on a date.
-There are dating websites for seniors to meet; you could also ask your friends to fix you up with a single gentleman.
+If you are single, widowed or divorced you could consider going on a date.
+There are dating websites for seniors to meet; you could also ask your friends to fix you up.

 Love is a beautiful thing and it’s never too late.
-If you do not end up falling in love with this man, you make a new friend, and it is still a win-win situation.
+If you do not end up falling in love, you make a new friend, and it is still a win-win situation.

 When a change occurs as it usually will, you will need a reliable support system.
 It could be a recent loss or a severe diagnosis.
 Working through your emotions by talking about them and listening to people who have been through similar experiences is soothing to the soul and will help you heal.

 The knowledge of the universality of suffering will make you feel less alone.
 Talk to a health expert if you are feeling depressed.
 This can be treated with medication and psychotherapy; therefore, improving your physical health.

 While it is true that disability leads to depression, the inverse is also true (depression can lead to disability).
 That’s why it is important to always reach out to someone and talk about your suffering.